 Reading and discussion of representative works of significant authors and movements of the twentieth century.

-596. Topics in German Studies (3) Prerequisites: German 310 (for literary topics) or 505 (for linguistic topics).
+596. Topics in German Studies (3)

+Prerequisite: German 310 (for literary topics) or 505 (for linguistic topics).
+Proof of completion of prerequisites required: Grade report or copy of transcript.

 Topics in German language, literature, or linguistics.
 May be repeated with new content.
 See Class Schedule for specific content.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.

+GRADUATE COURSES

-GRADUATE COURSES 696.
-Topics in German Studies (1-3) Prerequisite: Eighteen upper division units in German.
+696. Topics in German Studies (1-3)

+Prerequisite: Eighteen upper division units in German.
 Intensive study in specific areas of German.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
 Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.

-798. Special Study (1-3) Cr/NC/SP Prerequisites: Eighteen upper division units in German and consent of staff; to be arranged with department chair and instructor.
+798. Special Study (1-3) Cr/NC/SP

+Prerequisites: Eighteen upper division units in German and consent of staff; to be arranged with department chair and instructor.

 Individual study.
 Maximum credit six units applicable to a master's degree.

 799A.
-Thesis (3) Cr/NC/SP Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Thesis (3) Cr/NC/SP

+Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.

 799B.
-Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.
+Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade

+Registration required in any semester or term following assignment of symbol of SP.
+SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.

+159 German

+Health Science

+In the College of Arts and Letters

+Faculty

-Health Science Hepner Hall 136, (619) 594-5528 Faculty Stephen J. Bender, H.S.D., M.P.H., Professor of Health Science William C. Burgess, Ed.D., Professor of Health Science Aubrey C. McTaggart, Ph.D., Professor of Health Science David A. Sleet, Ph.D., Professor of Health Science Walter D. Sorochan, H.S.D., M.P.H., Professor of Health Science Warren D. Boskin, Ed.D., Associate Professor of Health Science Lois P. Kessler, M.A., Associate Professor of Health Science James V. Noto, H.S.D., Associate Professor of Health Science Karen L. Senn, Ed.D., M.P.H., Associate Professor of Health Science, Chair of Department Catherine J. Atkins-Kaplan, Ph.D., Assistant Professor of Health Science Assistantships Graduate teaching assistantships and graduate nonteaching assistantships in health science are available to a limited number of qualified students.
+Stephen J. Bender, H.S.D., M.P.H., Professor of Health Science William C. Burgess, Ed.D., Professor of Health Science Aubrey C. McTaggart, Ph.D., Professor of Health Science David A. Sleet, Ph.D., Professor of Health Science Walter D. Sorochan, H.S.D., M.P.H., Professor of Health Science Warren D. Boskin, Ed.D., Associate Professor of Health Science Lois P. Kessler, M.A., Associate Professor of Health Science James V. Noto, H.S.D., Associate Professor of Health Science Karen L. Senn, Ed.D., M.P.H., Associate Professor of Health Science, Chair of Department

+Catherine J. Atkins-Kaplan, Ph.D., Assistant Professor of Health Science

+Assistantships

+Graduate teaching assistantships and graduate nonteaching assistantships in health science are available to a limited number of qualified students.
 Application blanks and additional information may be secured from the chair of the department.

+General Information

-General Information The Department of Health Science, in the College of Health and Human Services, offers advanced coursework in health science.
+The Department of Health Science, in the College of Health and Human Services, offers advanced coursework in health science.
 Graduate courses in health science may be used to fulfill requirements for advanced degrees in other departments with the approval of the student's graduate adviser.

-UPPER DIVISION COURSES 520.
-Administration of the School Health Program (3) Administrative responsibilities of the school health program.
-Principles, policies, and practices involved in health instruction, health services, environment, legal implications, and community relationships.
-521. Health Education for School Nurses (3) Prerequisite: Nursing 504.
+UPPER DIVISION COURSES

+521. Health Education for School Nurses (3)

-School nurse's function in different aspects of school health program; emphasis on planning and presentation of health instruction material, community resources and relationships, and disease prevention and health promotion.
+Prerequisite: Nursing 504.
+School nurse's function in different aspects of school health program; emphasis on planning and presentation of health instruction material. community resources and relationships, and disease prevention and health promotion.

 560. Introduction to Public Health (3)

 Prerequisite: Health Science 290.